 Your draft capital is effectively the cash of the dynasty world.
 It’s a fixed, intangible asset whose value stays (more or less) constant.
 The value of picks does in fact wax and wane throughout the year- we’ll talk about that more in a little bit- but it doesn’t change nearly as much as the value of a player might.

 On the other hand, the vicissitudes of an NFL football player are sudden and often unfortunate.
 The value of a running back like David Johnson or Todd Gurley can plummet in the span of just a few months, be it from injury or declining play.

 In 2018 drafts, Gurley or Johnson were common choices for 1.01; Antonio Brown was another candidate.
-By fall of 2019 both Gurley and Johnson had fallen to the third or fourth round, RB2 territory; this year, Gurley is going around pick 80 (in SF) DJ is going around 100 and we’re not even sure if AB plays football this year; he goes as a late-round flyer.
+By fall of 2019 both Gurley and Johnson had fallen to the third or fourth round, RB2 territory.

 It goes both ways; players are volatile assets, for better or worse.

-A 1st round pick, on the other hand, is always a first-round pick.
-It might be worth a little more or less depending on the strength of the draft class or the time of year, but it’s generally a stable asset.
+A 1st round pick, meanwhile, is always a first-round pick.
+It might be worth a little more or less depending on the strength of the draft class or the time of year, but it’s generally a stable asset, and holds its value

 A common metaphor says that as dynasty players, we’re playing the stock market, trying to buy low and sell high to acquire assets and build an unstoppable team.
 This jives with the reality for skilled dynasty managers.
 Just don’t forget that the point is to win a championship, not to accrue the next up-and-coming asset.
 At a certain point you need to pick your window, spend your assets, and go for the ‘ship.